 The Summer Term is now upon us…how time flies!
 We’d like to extend a warm welcome back to all the Year 6s and their families in their final term.
 Looking back over the last year, it has been a delight to watch each and every member of the class grow in many areas of learning and life…and there will be more opportunities for this in the Summer term!
-In this final term of the year, in the words of Joshua 1: 9, we continue to ‘Stand Firm in Our Faith’, and remember that we are never alone as we ready ourselves for Secondary School.
+In this final term of the year, in the words from Genesis 2:15, we continue to be ‘Stewards Of The Earth; Guardians Of God’s Gifts’, and remember that we are never alone as we ready ourselves for Secondary School.

 RE will follow the Come and See topics of: